tdchaitanya/tdchaitanya.github.io/index.md

 ---
 Hi,

-I'm a Researcher at Fujitsu Research India, working on Generative AI, particularly the intersection of LLMs and Knowledge Graphs for enterprise applications.
-I hold a Master's by Research (M.Tech-RA) in Computer Science from IIT-Hyderabad, advised by Vineeth N Balasubramanian.
-I also had the opportunity to be a visiting researcher at the University of Toronto and Vector Institute with Animesh Garg.
+I'm a Researcher at Fujitsu Research India, focusing on Generative AI and related applications.
+I gravitate towards problems at opposite ends of the spectrum - either those with clear practical applications or purely exploratory endeavors that spark curiosity.
+I completed my Master's by Research (M.Tech-RA) in Computer Science from IIT-Hyderabad, where I was fortunate to be advised by [Prof. Vineeth N Balasubramanian](https://people.iith.ac.in/vineethnb/).
+During my graduate studies, I also had the opportunity to work as a visiting researcher at the University of Toronto and Vector Institute with [Prof. Animesh Garg](https://animesh.garg.tech/).

-My research interests are diverse but converge around computer vision and deep learning.
-Specifically, my previous works have been focused on data-efficient learning techniques such as active learning, transfer learning, and multi-modal learning.
-I have also explored topics such as adversarial robustness and Neural Architecture Search.
-Beyond solving research problems, I am also keen on applying machine learning to address real-world, industry-specific challenges.
+My research journey began in computer vision and deep learning during my Master's, where I explored [Data-efficient learning](https://chaitanya.one/resume/Masters_Thesis_Chaitanya.pdf) techniques including active learning, transfer learning, and multi-modal learning.
+Currently, my work spans the broader spectrum of Generative AI, where I combine research insights with engineering to deliver useful solutions.
+Throughout my academic career, I've maintained a strong connection to education and teaching, serving as a Teaching Assistant for various courses at IIT-Hyderabad and serving as mentor and coach with platforms like Udacity and UpGrad.

 <!-- Hi,